 -o {file} The output file containing the full abundance matrix.
-Defaults to
+Defaults to column).

-"collected data.txt".

--t {integer}

--c {integer}
+"collected_data.txt".

-Column containing the taxon name data.
-Default is zero (first column).
+-t {integer} Column containing the taxon name data.
+Default is zero (the first column).

--c {integer}

-Column containing the count data.
-Default is one 1 (second column).
+-c {integer} Column containing the count data.
+Default is one 1 (the second

--r {string}

-String to be removed from each file name for use as the sample name.
+-r {string} String to be removed from each file name for use as the sample name.

 Regular expressions can be used.
+Default is '.level [0-9].txt'.

-Default is ".level[0-9].txt", which (as an example) will extract "Sample1" as the sample name from the file name.
-Default is ".", which will cover full file name.
+-p {string} Regular expression pattern for selecting the sample name from the file name.
+Default is '.', which will cover full file name.

-"Sample1.level_6.txt".

--p {string} Regular expression pattern for selecting the sample name from the file

--h Displays the help message.--help Displays the help message.
+-h Displays the help message. --help Displays the help message.

---bugs Displays the bug fixes and any known bugs in this version of Metaxa.
+--bugs Displays the bug fixes and known bugs in this version of Metaxa.

-Metaxa2 Species Inference Tool (metaxa2_si)
+Metaxa2 Species Inference Tool (metaxa2 si)

-The Metaxa2 Species Inference tool can be used to further infer taxon information on, for example, the species level despite a lower reliability score than accepted in the Metaxa2 classifier, using a complementary algorithm.
-The idea is that if the only species present in, e.g., the Flavobacteriaceae family is Omithobacterium rhinotracheale and a read is assigned to the Flavobacteriaceae family, but not to the species level, that sequence will be inferred to the Omithobacterium rhinotracheale species given that it has more than 97% sequence identity to its best reference match.
+The Metaxa2 Species Inference tool can be used to further infer taxon information on, for example, the species level at a lower reliability than in the actual Metaxa2 classifier, using a complementary algorithm.
+The idea is that is if the only species present in, e.g., the Flavobacteriaceae family is Ornithobacterium rhinotracheale and a read is assigned to the Flavobacteriaceae family, but not to the species level, that sequence will be inferred to the Ornithobacterium rhinotracheale species given that it has more than 97% sequence identity to its best reference match.
 This can be useful if the user really needs species or genus classifications but many organisms in the studied species group have similar rRNA sequences, making it hard for the Metaxa2 classifier to classify sequences to the species level.
 The metaxa2_si tool works on the .taxonomy.txt output from the Metaxa2 software.